maRT1gaS/cloudflare-docs/content/cache/about/default-cache-behavior.md

         BYPASS
       </td>
       <td colspan="5" rowspan="1">
-        The origin server instructed Cloudflare to bypass cache via a Cache-Control header set to <code>no-cache</code>, <code>private</code>,
+        The origin server instructed Cloudflare to bypass cache via a Cache-Control header set to{' '}
-        or <code>max-age=0</code> even though Cloudflare originally preferred to cache the asset.
+        <code>no-cache</code>, <code>private</code>, or <code>max-age=0</code> even though
+        Cloudflare originally preferred to cache the asset.
 BYPASS is returned when enabling{' '}
         <a href="/about/cache-control">Origin Cache-Control</a>.
-Cloudflare also
+Cloudflare also sets BYPASS when
-        sets BYPASS when your origin web server sends cookies in the response header.
+        your origin web server sends cookies in the response header.
       </td>
     </tr>
     <tr>